savagej/savagej.github.io/_posts/2023-11-12-simulations-at-ecommerce-company.markdown

 - Protein simulations allow visualization of the movement of proteins

 ### Conclusion
 You should simulate too.
-If you want to, look into reinforcement learning papers to find how they've simulated since it's so data hungry
+If you want to, look into reinforcement learning papers to find how they've simulated since it's so data hungry.
+Simulation is used in many real-world applications, and we in the data/software field should take note of the potential for our domains.

-There are many other aspects of running a simulation that are interesting to discuss which I may add in future parts, including "production bias" in simulation results, the operations of running and analysing simulations
+There are many other aspects of running a simulation that are interesting to discuss which I may add in future parts, including calibration of simulations and avoiding "production bias" in simulation results, as well as more on the "SimOps" of running and analysing simulations.

 [^1]: You can watch some beautiful explanations of the compartmental models [here](https://www.youtube.com/watch?v=7OLpKqTriio) (and many other simulations on the channel)